Table of Contents

 Application Architecture

-Terminal.Gui v2 uses an instance-based application architecture with the IRunnable interface pattern that decouples views from the global application state, improving testability, enabling multiple application contexts, and providing type-safe result handling.
+Terminal.Gui v2 uses an instance-based application architecture that decouples views from the global application state, enabling multiple application contexts, providing type-safe result handling, enabling testability.

 Key Features